bkrug/TI-string-buffer/README.md

 They are available on a Disk Image or in FIAD (File in a disk) format with TIFILES headers.

 Object files:
+* VAR.obj contains only memory locations for variables, including space for workspace registers.
 * MEMBUF.obj contain only static executable object code.
+It is dependent on VAR.obj
 * ARRAY.obj contains only static executable object code.
-It is dependent on MEMBUF.O
+It is dependent on VAR.obj and MEMBUF.obj
-* VAR.obj contains only memory locations for variables, including space for workspace registers.

 Static and volatile object code are kept separate in case the larger project requires code to be located in ROM.